Brazil–Israel relations: Political ties

-State visits: past
+Past state visits

 Israeli President Zalman Shazar scheduled a seven-day state visit to Brazil in 1966.
 From July 18 to July 25, Israel's president was the official guest of President Castello Branco.
 In honor of the Israeli President, a bill calling upon the Brazilian government to grant honorary citizenship to President Shazar was introduced on May 23, 1966, in the Chamber of Deputies at Brasilia.
 The bill in the federal legislature was introduced by Deputy Cunha Bueno.
 The Brazilian Post Office Department announced on June 1, 1966, that it would issue a special postage stamp carrying a portrait of Mr. Shazar.

 Although Juscelino Kubitschek, president of Brazil between 1956 and 1961, visited Israel after his tenure, Luiz Inácio Lula da Silva was the first Brazilian president to visit Israel while in office, in 2010.

 During the 2009 Shimon Peres state visit to Brazil, the Israeli Foreign Ministry announced the reopening of the Israeli consulate-general in São Paulo, Brazil.